BasicWolf/sphinx-testify/docs/source/index.rst

 Test report parser
 ==================

-The test report parser module consumes JUnit-XML -formatted reports.
+The test report parser module consumes JUnit XML -formatted reports.
 It aims at parsing the most common output and ignore all the unnecessary data.